cyrus-and/zizzania/README.md

 ## Examples

-Put the network interface in RFMON mode on channel 6 and save the traffic gathered from the stations associated to a specific access point:
+Put the network interface in RFMON mode on channel 6 and save the traffic gathered from the stations associated to a specific access point excluding those whose MAC address starts with `00:11:22`:

 ```
-zizzania -i wlan0 -c 6 -b AA:BB:CC:DD:EE:FF -w out.pcap
+zizzania -i wlan0 -c 6 -b AA:BB:CC:DD:EE:FF -x 00:11:22:33:44:55/ff:ff:ff:00:00:00 -w out.pcap
 ```

 ---